Rotrou III, Count of Perche: Rule of Tudela

 In the winter of 1124–25, Rotrou led an expedition against the hilltop Muslim fortress of Peña Cadiella (Benicadell), which guarded the road from Alicante to Valencia.
 Since Muslim troops from Murcia often moved up this road to Valencia, it was of great strategic importance for any planned campaign in eastern al-Andalus.
 Rotrou's expedition, which had royal approval, may have been planned in conjunction with Alfonso's Andalusian expedition that took place in 1127–28.
 Rotrou was assisted in his endeavour by the Aragonese knights of the Confraternity of Belchite and their master, Galindo Sánchez.
 Rotrou returned to Normandy with his retinue in 1125, leaving Robert Burdet in command of Tudela (where he is attested in charters from 1126 through 1128).
 Rotrou did not participate in Alfonso's Andalusian campaign, and a rumour in Normandy claimed that Alfonso made his war out of envy for Rotrou's achievements.

 Rotrou returned to Alfonso the Battler in 1130, when he was at the Siege of Bayonne.
 On 26 October, from the siege, Alfonso granted the fuero previously given to Tudela to the small town of Corella.
 Rotrou was one of the signatories, since the castle of Corella had been granted to him by the king in December 1128.
 He is last attested as ruler in Tudela with Robert as his underling in a private act of November 1131.
 He was still in Iberia in March 1132, when he witnessed Alfonso's grant of a fuero to the town of Asín.

 Second trip to the Holy Land

 Sometime before 1144, Rotrou returned to the Mideast on Crusade, one of the few north French barons to do so.
 On this second trip Rotrou obtained some relics which he donated to the monastery he had founded at La Trappe.

-In Spain, Rotrou established links with García Ramírez, the future King of Navarre.
-García married Marguerite de l'Aigle, daughter of Rotrou's sister Juliana and Gilbert, lord of l'Aigle.
-Marguerite had by García a daughter and namesake, Margaret of Navarre, who became the queen of William I of Sicily.
-During the period when she held the regency for her son (1166–71), she raised to the chancellorship her cousin Stephen du Perche, a younger and illegitimate son of Rotrou.
+In Spain, Rotrou established links with García Ramírez, the future king of Navarre.
+García married Margaret of L'Aigle, daughter of Rotrou's sister Juliana.
+Margaret's daughter Margaret, married William I of Sicily and raised to the chancellorship her cousin Stephen du Perche, a younger and illegitimate son of Rotrou.
 She also made Gilbert, another cousin from the Perche, count in Gravina.
 This Gilbert was one of Rotrou's grandsons, although by which son is not known.
-Another relation, Henry of Montescaglioso, was a son of Marguerite, perhaps illegitimate.
+Another relation, Henry of Montescaglioso, was a son of Margaret, perhaps illegitimate.